BuiltClever/ChessBoardPowerUsage/README.md

 Mixed colors:
 → 64 × 30 mA ≈ 1.92 A
 <hr>
-We use a 2A 5V phone charger for our board with 1 LED per square.
+We sometimes use a 2A 5V phone charger for our board with 1 LED per square.
+A portable power bank is also a good option—they’re often more forgiving.
+Just check the specs first; ours handles 2.1–2.4 A peak.

 At most, we show:
 * All valid moves for a piece